zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

-# Example: Creating a DXP Cluster
+# Example: Creating a Simple DXP Cluster

 An easy way to learn DXP clustering is to set up a two node DXP cluster environment on a single machine using [Docker containers](https://docs.docker.com/get-started/overview/).
 Here you'll prepare each required server and two DXP app server nodes in their own containers.
 The containers will refer to each other by container name over a Docker bridge network.
 This is a fast way to set up a DXP cluster development environment.